sindresorhus/unused-filename/readme.md

 })();
 ```

 ## API

 ### unusedFilename(filePath, options?)

 Returns a `Promise<string>` containing either the original `filename` or the `filename` increment by `options.incrementer`.

-If an already incremented `filePath` is passed, `unusedFilename` will simply increment and replace the already existing index.
-Example:
+If an already incremented `filePath` is passed, `unusedFilename` will simply increment and replace the already existing index:

 ```js
 const unusedFilename = require('unused-filename');